hackclub/hackclub/workshops/mad_libs/README.md

   string again = Console.ReadLine();
 }
 ```
-We are taking the user's input and assigning it to the `again` string.
+We are asking the user to play again, taking their input, and assigning the input to the `again` string.

 ```c#
 while(true)